cwinters/microservices-201606/README.md

       (e.g., the only thing the deployment queue process invoked by CI/CD can do is add messages to a particular queue)
     - RDS (managed database, but it's still just postgres)

-- Constraints you should enforce:
-    - 12 Factor App (you must internalize this)
-    - Ones I'll focus on:
-    3. Config: Store config in the environment
-    4. Backing services: Treat backing services as attached resources
-    6. Processes: Execute the app as one or more stateless processes
-    8. Concurrency: Scale out via the process model
-    10. Dev/prod parity: Keep development, staging, and production as similar as possible
-    11. Logs: Treat logs as event streams
-    - Ones I'll touch on:
-    1. Codebase: One codebase tracked in revision control, many deploys
-    2. Dependencies: Explicitly declare and isolate dependencies
-    5. Build, release, run: Strictly separate build and run stages
-    7. Port binding: Export services via port binding
-    9. Disposability: Maximize robustness with fast startup and graceful shutdown
-    12. Admin processes: Run admin/management tasks as one-off processes

 - The technical things you need:
     - Continuous integration